moridin1138/7-Segment-Display/README.md

-# 7-Segment-Digital-Clock-V2
+# 7-Segment-Digital-Display (fork)

-This is a new version of a 7 segment digital clocks that uses WS2812B LED's.
-Instructions how to build can be found in the YouTube video.
+This is a new version of a 7 segment digital display based on a 7 segment display that uses WS2812B LED's.

 ## License